semolex/novaposhta-python-client/README.md

 This client is compatible with `python = "^3.9"` and aims to mirror the Nova Poshta API's endpoints, offering a 1:1 mapping where possible.
 However, users should be aware of the inconsistencies and occasional ambiguities present in the API.
-This can affect the signatures of some methods, and special attention is needed when working with endpoints like the save method which can create different items based on the provided input.
+This can affect the signatures of some methods, and special attention is needed when working with endpoints like the `save` method from some models which can create different items based on the provided input.

 Efforts to enhance the consistency and robustness of the client are ongoing, and future releases will focus on thorough testing and refinement of all possible parameter combinations.